-SANG Site Description Remaining Capacity (as of 01/04/2024) Hawley Meadows and Blackwater Park Located in the far north of the Borough.
+SANG Site Description Remaining Capacity (as of 01/04/2025) Blandford Woods This 10.34 ha site is situated between the Army golf club to the west, the A325 to the east and immediately to the north of the Basingstoke Canal.
+The site commenced operating in 2025 and has a 5 km catchment which covers most of the Borough.
+526 residential dwellings Hawley Meadows and Blackwater Park Located in the far north of the Borough.
 Part of the SANG lies within Rushmoor Borough, with the remainder within Hart District and Surrey Heath Borough.
 The site has a 5 km catchment.
-0 Rowhill Rowhill Local Nature Reserve lies adjacent to the southern boundary of the Borough.
+0 residential dwellings Rowhill Rowhill Local Nature Reserve lies adjacent to the southern boundary of the Borough.
 The site lies within Waverley Borough but is owned by Rushmoor Borough Council.
 The site has a 5 km catchment.
-7 residential units Southwood Country Park This 57 ha site is in the Council's ownership, situated to the south-west of Farnborough and is split into two areas, the east and west side.
+5 residential dwellings Southwood Country Park This 57 ha site is within the Council's ownership, situated to the south-west of Farnborough and is split into two areas, the east and west side.
 The site commenced operating as a SANG in 2021 and has a 5 km catchment which covers most of the Borough.
-145 residential dwellings Southwood Woodlands An area of land owned by the Council and situated to the south-west of Farnborough.
+105 residential dwellings Southwood Woodlands An area of land owned by the Council and situated to the south-west of Farnborough.
 The site commenced operating as a SANG in 2007 and has a 5 km catchment which covers most of the Borough.
-1 residential unit
+1 residential dwelling

-Table 3 below sets out the contributions required from residential developments to secure a SANG allocation at Rowhill and Southwood Woodlands for the 2024-25 year (based on a standard cost of £3,354.17 per person).
+5.6 Table 3 below sets out the contributions required from residential developments to secure a SANG allocation at Rowhill and Southwood Woodlands for the 2025-26 year (based on a standard cost of

+£3,471.56 per person).
 The SANG tariffs will be updated annually in line with the Consumer Price Index (CPIH).
 Please note that the SANG contribution secured will be based on the charges in effect at the time of resolution to grant planning permission.

-Table 3: Developer Contributions Required to Secure Established SANG Capacity at Hawley Meadows and Blackwater Park, Rowhill and Southwood Woodlands
+Table 3: Developer Contributions Required to Secure SANG Capacity at Rowhill and Southwood Woodlands

-Property Type SANG Contribution per Dwelling SAMM Contribution per Dwelling Total per Dwelling HMO single-occupancy bedroom £3,354.17 £398.62 £3,752.79 1-bed/studio £4,695.84 £558.07 £5,253.91 2-bedroom dwelling £6,205.21 £737.45 £6,942.66 3-bedroom dwelling £8,385.43 £996.55 £9,381.98 4-bedroom dwelling £9,559.38 £1,136.07 £10,695.45 5+ bedroom dwelling £12,410.43 £1,474.89 £13,885.32
+Property Type SANG Contribution per Dwelling SAMM Contribution per Dwelling Total per Dwelling HMO single-occupancy bedroom £3,471.56 £412.57 £3,884.13 1-bed/studio £4,860.19 £577.60 £5,437.79 2-bedroom dwelling £6,422.39 £763.26 £7,185.65 3-bedroom dwelling £8,678.92 £1,031.43 £9,710.35 4-bedroom dwelling £9,893.96 £1,175.83 £11,069.79 5+ bedroom dwelling £12,844.79 £1,526.51 £14,371.30